-Over the last year or so, metal health and well-being have rightly been raised to the top of agenda in all areas of business and society, with World Mental Health Awareness day on Saturday 10th October we share our top tips to help support mental health in the workplace, looking at ways to help reduce feelings of isolation and keep connected with colleagues whilst working remotely.
+Over the last year or so, mental health and well-being have rightly been raised to the top of the agenda in all areas of business and society.
+With World Mental Health Awareness day on Saturday 10th October, we share our top tips to help support mental health in the workplace, looking at ways to help reduce feelings of isolation and keep connected with colleagues whilst working remotely.

 Remember to move

-Now you don’t have commute to work, that doesn’t mean that you should go straight from bed to your desk!
-Going for a walk, run or cycle before your start the day can help you to feel like you have mentally ‘arrived’ at work.
+Now you don’t have a commute to work, that doesn’t mean that you should go straight from bed to your desk!
+Going for a walk, run, or cycle before you start the day can help you to feel like you have mentally ‘arrived’ at work.
 Doing the same when you finish your working day can help you to leave your work mindset behind and switch off.

-Working remotely means that your communications with your teams needs to change.
+Working remotely means that your communications with your teams need to change.
 With so many ways to connect, here are some of our favourite ways to keep in touch:

 If you’re unwell, take leave and do your best to give an update or handover on urgent work.
 As a manager or team leader, encourage people to take time off if unwell and model the behaviour yourself.

 Be clear about when your working day begins and ends.
 Make sure that your team and clients know your schedule so as to avoid being called when you have finished work.
 Having a clear end time means that you won’t be tempted to send just one more email!

 Remember to take regular breaks and a lunch break as well – and move away from the desk.

 At the end of the day, shut off the laptop and pack up – just as you would in the office.
 This way, you can clearly distinguish between work time and home time.